It’s for the Birds! 3 Carolina Raptors Centers You Won’t Want To Miss

-The Center for Birds of Prey is a nonprofit whose 152 acres are home to many raptor species including eagles, owls, falcons, and vultures.
-The Center is home to 110 resident educational birds representing 50 species from around the world.
-This makes it one of the largest and most diverse collections of raptors in North North America, and includes rare species such as the Brown Wood Owl (native to Asia).
+The Aviation Conservation Center is one of the best raptors centers in the Carolinas, home to 110 resident educational birds representing 50 species from around the world.
+This makes it one of the largest and most diverse raptors centers in North North America, and includes rare species such as the Brown Wood Owl (native to Asia).
+Most visitors will travel to the Center for the weekly flight demonstration program, offered in the Center for Birds of Prey outdoor amphitheater.

 Coming in for a landing.
 Aviation Conservation Center photo by Chris Smith